Desert and Delta – Ultimate Botswana

 By spending quality time with these incredibly social, superbly adapted animals, you will be able to see how they interact with each other and their environment.
 You also get the chance to see the desert through the eyes of a meerkat – which, despite the fact that it’s only a foot off the ground, is a pretty spectacular vantage point, and definitely one of the most special and memorable game experiences you will encounter in Botswana.

 As the day warms up, leave the meerkats to continue foraging.
 Mount up and follow the well-worn trails that lead to the resident herds of zebra and large congregations of ostriches attracted to the area by permanent freshwater in hidden waterholes.
-Return to Xau Xai for lunch, a refreshing shower and a siesta in the shade of the mess tent.
+Return to camp for lunch, a refreshing shower and a siesta.

 In the late afternoon take a walk to a nearby permanent waterhole to look for many of the Kalahari’s special bird species and, as the sun sets, watch the hundreds of sand grouse fly in for a drink.
 Return to camp for another beautiful evening under a Kalahari sky with a delicious dinner around the campfire.